Discover essential QA testing techniques and strategies to enhance software quality! Master Quality Assurance and learn how we can help you.

 Load Testing

 Load testing evaluates the system’s capacity to handle a predetermined amount of user activity.
-This type of testing helps in assessing the system’s limits and identifying any performance degradation under high load conditions.
+This helps assess the system’s limits and identify any performance degradation under high load conditions.

 Load testing involves subjecting the system to expected peak usage levels to observe its behavior.
 It reveals how well the software can maintain performance standards during high-traffic periods and helps identify potential bottlenecks.